 Because of the doctrine of sovereign immunity, these tort claims against the government may prove difficult, although it is possible to be granted a waiver of sovereign immunity.

 There are certain situations in which a waiver of sovereign immunity may be granted, including:

 - · if you were injured due to a negligent government driver, such as a postal service worker, an Army driver, etc;

 - · if you were harmed or injured due to improper or negligent medical treatment at a government facility, such as a veteran’s hospital or military medical center;

 - · if you suffered injury due to unsafe conditions at a government office or building, including post offices, the department of motor vehicles and social security buildings; and

 - · if you endured damages or injury due to a negligent or careless act of a government entity or employee.

 If you’re considering a tort claim against a Georgia government entity, let a legal professional evaluate your case immediately to determine if it may be eligible for a waiver of sovereign immunity.
-Call 770-HURT-999 or 404-513-5415 to speak to a DeKalb County, Ga. personal injury lawyer at the Law Offices of Shane Smith now.
+Call 770-HURT-999 or 404-513-5415 to speak to a DeKalb County, Ga. personal injury lawyer at Shane Smith Law now.